 Another member of the Cybersecurity cluster in The Hague is the IoT Forensic Lab of Leiden University of Applied Sciences, located at the HSD Campus in The Hague.
 This facility, already in use, plays a crucial role in cybersecurity education and research.
 The IoT Lab is designed to provide students and researchers with hands-on experience in the Internet of Things (IoT) and its security challenges.
 By simulating various IoT environments and security threats, the lab helps bridge the gap between theoretical knowledge and practical application.
 This experience is invaluable for students who will be facing the evolving landscape of cyber threats in their professional careers.

-Visit the Open Day in Leiden and The Hague
+Visit the Open Day of Leiden University Campus The Hague

 Research in The Hague: How to prevent curious youngsters from becoming cybercriminals?